sats17/tiny-saga/README.md

 Once the Order MS receives the event, how will it update the order status, and what other actions will it perform?
 Similarly, when the Inventory MS receives the event, how will it update the stock levels and ensure product availability?
 How will the system handle scenarios when the wallet does not have enough balance to complete the order?
+How you will handle system failure between payment ms and wallet ms ? -> We will use retry with exponential backoff logic, once limit of retry reached then we will send error to client.
+And we will mark order as fail.